 4. Describe the Next steps — If Any

-You are also at liberty to list any materials that the other party should send or return, such as IDs and company phones.
+You are also free to list any materials the other party should send or return, such as IDs and company phones.
 Make sure you use a bullet list for clarity.

 5. Offer to Connect

-When drafting a contract termination letter, there should be a point person that the other party can reach out to in case they have any inquiries.
-Add the name, job title, and email address or phone number of the contact person to make this transition easier for all involved parties.
+When drafting a contract termination letter, there should be a point person the other party can contact in case they have any inquiries.
+Add the contact person’s name, job title, and email address or phone number to make this transition easier for all involved parties.

 6. Thank the Recipient

-Be it a company or individual, it’s important to thank them for their contribution.
-Use a polite tone to appreciate them for taking the time to read the letter.
+Whether a company or individual, it’s essential to thank them for their contribution.
+Use a polite tone to thank them for taking the time to read the letter.

-Before sending a notice of termination of a contract, make sure you proofread it to avoid any errors or omissions.
+Before sending a contract termination notice, proofread it to avoid any errors or omissions.

 Create your contract termination letter today using our contract termination letter template.